-START New Student Advising is here to help students begin their academic career at UM-Dearborn with a strong foundation for success.
-We assists students making their way as they enter the university.
+START New Student Advising is here to help students begin their academic careers at UM-Dearborn with a strong foundation for success.
+We assist students in making their way as they enter the university.
 Students receive advising with START Advising beginning at orientation.
 Students will transition from START Advising to their academic unit's advising office on an individual basis depending on their academic progress.
 Because a successful finish needs a strong START!

 Meeting with an Advisor

 Meetings can be scheduled by email (firstname.lastname@example.org), by phone (313-593-5576), or by visiting START Office Virtual Front Desk.

 START academic advising works with all incoming students, except College of Business transfer students.
 Our services include assisting students in:

 - Creating a preliminary graduation plan